oktadev/auth0-full-stack-java-example/README.md

 This example app shows you how to create a slick-looking, full-stack, secure application using React, Spring Boot, and JHipster.

+Please read the following blog posts to learn more:

-Please read [Full Stack Java with React, Spring Boot, and JHipster][blog] to see how this app was created.
-To see how to convert this app to a native binary with Spring Native, see [Introducing Spring Native for JHipster: Serverless Full-Stack Made Easy][blog-spring-native].
+- [Full Stack Java with React, Spring Boot, and JHipster][blog] to see how this app was created.
+- [Introducing Spring Native for JHipster: Serverless Full-Stack Made Easy][blog-spring-native] to convert this app to an executable with Spring Native.
+- [Use GitHub Actions to Build GraalVM Native Images][blog-github-graalvm] to automate your GraalVM builds.

 **Prerequisites:**